livecode/livecode/docs/notes/setup.md

 In order to better support institutions needing to both deploy the IDE to many machines and to license them for all users on a given machine, a number of facilities have been added which are accessible by using the command-line.
 * **Note:** These features are intended for use by IT administrators for the purposes of deploying LiveCode in multi-user situations.
 They are not supported for general use.*
 # Command-line installation
-It is possible to invoke the installer from the command-line on both Mac and Windows.
+It is possible to invoke the installer from the command-line on Mac, Linux and Windows.
 When invoked in this fashion, no GUI will be displayed, configuration being supplied by arguments passed to the installer.
-On both platforms, the command is of the following form:
+On the three platforms, the command is of the following form:
 	<exe> install noui *options*
 Here *options* is optional and consists of one or more of the following: